-Pence declares support for Venezuela protesters rising up against Maduro: 'We are with you!'
+Trump administration declares support for Venezuela uprising against Maduro: 'We are with you!'

 “To [Guaidó], the National Assembly and all the freedom-loving people of Venezuela who are taking to the streets today in #operacionlibertad—Estamos con ustedes!”
 Pence tweeted.
 “We are with you!
 America will stand with you until freedom & democracy are restored.
 Vayan con dios! #FreeVenezuela.”

+The Pentagon also weighed in from afar, with Acting Defense Secretary Patrick Shanahan backing Venezuelans' "quest for freedom and democracy as they take back their country."

-While President Trump has not yet made a public statement regarding Guaidó’s actions, White House Counselor Kellyanne Conway said the administration stands with the president of Venezuela’s National Assembly and the White House is “watching and waiting” to see what unfolds in Caracas.
+While President Trump has not yet made a public statement regarding Guaidó’s actions, he has been briefed and is monitoring the developments.
+White House Counselor Kellyanne Conway said the administration stands with the president of Venezuela’s National Assembly and the White House is “watching and waiting” to see what unfolds in Caracas.

 Conway added that it's time for Maduro – a socialist who took power following the death of late Venezuelan leader Hugo Chávez in 2013 – to go and that the U.S. is pushing for "a peaceful transition of power."